kevinlin1/kevinlin1.github.io/_posts/2019-12-05-office-hours-as-a-tool-of-oppression.md

 [Freire, 1968]: https://patitsas.github.io/2016/01/28/On-Paulo-Freire-and-seeing-computing-as-literacy/

 Critically, however, this model of assistance fails to engender **praxis**, which Freire defines as "reflection and action directed at the structures to be transformed."
 The student condition is often unchanged after an office hours interaction.
-While their homework moves towards a more complete state, the same cannot necessarily be said for the student's understanding and sense of self-efficacy.
+While their homework moves toward a more complete state, the same cannot necessarily be said for the student's understanding and sense of self-efficacy.
 Large-scale office hours optimize for the delivery of teaching, not learning.

 Consider online office hours queues as a realization of this model.
 Online office hours queues have been deployed at large universities to manage the enrollment demand, including [Berkeley][], [Michigan][], [Stanford][], [Duke, NC State, UNC Chapel Hill][], [CMU][], [Illinois][], and [Harvard][].
 There has been some published work about understanding the efficacy of office hours using queue metadata ([Smith, 2017][]; [Ren, 2019][]) but less on understanding the social impact of online office hours queues on TA-student interactions.